swagger-api/swagger-inflector/README.md

 # specific mappings for models, used to locate models in the `#/definitions/${model}`
 modelMappings:
   User: io.swagger.sample.models.User

+# HTTP response code when required parameters are missing
+invalidRequestCode: 400
 ```

 When locating methods, the `operationId` is used as the method name for lookup via reflection.
 If not specified, there is logic for generation of a method name.